Sophira/kaptowka-docs/README.md

 * **July 20-21, 2020 (approx)**: The number of healthy trees required for the oxygen level to be stable is raised from 100 to 200.

+* **August 18, 2020**: The UI is refreshed (colours and icons for wait times, fans on both sides of the ship and a visual update for the ship, plus a new skybox) and some rebalancing occurs.
+                       The `!cancel` command is added.

 Conclusion
 ----------